markolalovic/latent-learning-robot/README.md

 <img src="figures/write2-2.gif" alt="A simple task of writing numbers-2" width="400">

-the euclidean distance between the generated curve and the target curve that represents the number was used as a reward function for PoWER reinforcement learning algorithm.
+In this example the euclidean distance between the generated curve and the target curve that represents the number was used as a reward function for PoWER reinforcement learning algorithm.

 ## References